6 Important Steps to Take Immediately After a Fire

-Safety for Yourself and Your Family
+1. Safety for Yourself and Your Family

-Inspect the Damage
+2. Inspect the Damage

-Contact Your Insurance Provider
+3. Contact Your Insurance Provider

-On your initial call with your insurance provider, inform them of the fire and ask them what steps you can take to help the fire damage cleanup process.
+On your initial call with your insurance provider, inform them of the fire and ask them what steps you can take to help the fire damage restoration process.
 This may include making a list of your items that have been damaged along with their values and keeping all relevant receipts as proof of your loss.
 An adjuster will explain your benefits and options to you according to your policy and help you through the claims process.

-Contact a Fire Damage Restoration Expert
+4. Contact a Fire Damage Restoration Expert

-Service providers that specialize in fire damage restoration and cleanup can help you salvage your property and restore your home following a fire.
+Service providers specializing in fire damage restoration and cleanup can help you salvage your property and restore your home following a fire.
 The corrosive byproducts that are left behind after the fire can cause the damage to continue to spread and fire damage restoration professionals have the proper training and equipment to safely and effectively mitigate and restore the damage.
 They can remove damage and odor from soot and smoke and help repair or rebuild the structural elements and personal belongings in your home.

-Document the Restoration Process
+5. Document the Restoration Process

 You may be able to salvage some property and personal items following a fire but others will have to be replaced.
 If you are given permission to enter your home again after a fire, carefully document every item that is damaged and may need to be replaced.
 A public adjuster can be hired to help you document large losses.

-Find Support from Family and Friends
+6. Find Support from Family and Friends

 Once you get the insurance claim and fire damage restoration process started, call your family and closest friends and tell them about your situation.
-It is very difficult to recover from the loss involved in a house fire but knowing you have the support of your friends and family can help give you the encouragement to get through the process.
+It’s difficult to recover from the loss involved in a house fire but knowing you have the support of your friends and family can help give you the encouragement to get through the process.
 You may also need to find a place to stay temporarily because the fire damage restoration process could take months.
 Getting in contact with your friends and family soon after the fire can help you find a loved one to take you in for the time being.

-When a fire strikes your home, the top priority should be to make sure that you and your family are safe but once this is done, many homeowners are unsure of what to do after a fire.
-Following these tips will help you get the fire damage restoration and insurance claim process started so that you can restore your home and get your life back on track.
+When a fire strikes your home, the top priority should be to make sure you and your family are safe but once this is done, many homeowners are unsure of what to do after a fire.
+Following these tips will help you get the fire damage restoration and insurance claim process started so you can restore your home and get your life back on track.
 Make sure you contact a trusted fire damage restoration professional to effectively restore your home and help salvage your personal belongings.